Back to blog

 Use this decision framework:

-Most mature teams end up with three layers: backend/infra observability (Datadog or Sentry) + frontend UX errors (Sentry or LogRocket) + error-to-customer communication (Logwise).
+Most mature teams end up with three layers: backend/infra observability (Datadog or Sentry), frontend UX context (Sentry or LogRocket), and user recovery/support handoff (Logwise).

 Related resources